Slow Cooker Sweet Potato Quinoa Chili (Thick & Cozy)

 How do I make this chili spicy?

-The base recipe is family-friendly.
-To kick up the heat in this vegetarian slow cooker chili, leave the ribs and seeds in your jalapeños, add 1/2 teaspoon of cayenne pepper, or serve with hot sauce on the side.
+The base recipe is completely family-friendly.
+To kick up the heat, leave the ribs and seeds in your jalapeños, add 1/2 teaspoon of cayenne pepper to the spice mix, or serve with hot sauce on the side.

 Conclusion